 - Basic entrance ticket

 You can buy a skip the line entrance ticket online in advance.
-The price is €12 for adults and €7 for over 65’s. - Basic ticket + audio guide
+The price is €15 for adults and €7.5 for over 65’s. - Articket: entrance to Barcelona’s 6 most important art museums

 Are you planning to visit several art museums in Barcelona?
 Then we recommend the museum pass Articket.
-For €30 you will not only have access to the Picasso Museum, but also to the Centre de Cultura Contemporània de Barcelona (CCCB), the Fundació Antoni Tàpies, the Fundació Joan Miró, the Museu Nacional d’Art de Catalunya (MNAC) and the Museu d’Art Contemporani de Barcelona (MACBA).
+For €38 you will not only have access to the Picasso Museum, but also to the Centre de Cultura Contemporània de Barcelona (CCCB), the Fundació Antoni Tàpies, the Fundació Joan Miró, the Museu Nacional d’Art de Catalunya (MNAC) and the Museu d’Art Contemporani de Barcelona (MACBA).

 You can print out your tickets or carry them with you on your smartphone.